*Updated: August 24, 2019*

 After the first community card is revealed chips should only stay on the table when the hand is a:

 - Possible straight with four consecutive cards

-Players will often find side bets offered at many places, with the average amount being $1.
-The most common side wager is the 3-Card Bonus Bet that wins even money for a pair, and as much as 50:1 for a suited Queen/King/Ace, known as the “Mini Royal“.
-Others may also offer a 5-Card Bonus on their Let It Ride tables to increase interest.
+Side bets are offered at many places, and the average amount is $1.
+The most common one is the 3-Card Bonus Bet, which wins even money for a pair, and as much as 50:1 for a suited Queen/King/Ace, known as the Mini Royal.
+Others may also provide a 5-Card Bonus on their Let It Ride tables to increase interest.

 Occasionally at offshore internet casinos who accept Americans you’ll find versions called “Let em Ride” or “Ride ‘m Poker“, however these are the exact same game but under different names.
 Presumably this is because the operators don’t want to have to pay the royalty fees to use the official moniker so they just came up with a variation.
 Rest assured that nothing really changes and there are no deviations from the norm.